borenstein-lab/MIMOSA2shiny/docs/index.md

 3) Compare total community-level metabolic potential (CMP) scores with metabolite concentrations across all samples, and use a regression model to assess whether CMP scores are significantly predictive of concentrations.

-4) For significant metabolites, decompose the overall model fit from step 3 into the contributions from each taxon, identifying specific taxa that explain variation in each metabolite.
+4) Decompose the overall model fit from step 3 into the contributions from each taxon, identifying specific taxa that explain variation in each metabolite.

 For more on each of these steps, see [What Does A MIMOSA2 Analysis Do?](analysis_description.html).